-For now, here’s everything we do know about Black Panther 2.
+Here’s everything we know so far about Black Panther 2.

-When is Black Panther 2 coming to UK cinemas?
+When is Black Panther 2 released in UK cinemas?

-Although it had been expected beforehand, the Black Panther sequel was officially confirmed at August 2019’s D23 Expo, with Kevin Feige and Ryan Coogler revealing a cinema release date: 6th May 2022.
+The sequel was officially confirmed at August 2019’s D23 Expo, with producer Kevin Feige and director Ryan Coogler returning to lead the creative team.

 What is the plot of the Black Panther sequel?